mikiya2014/website/content/about.md

 She believes that data science can help with reducing crimes.

-So she is learning things every day to become a data scientist.
+So she is learning new things every day to become a data scientist.